Benefit #1: Little Kids are Exposed to You as the Head Coach (Relationship Building)

 This becomes your “feeder system” to help you build and maintain a competitive program.

 If you don’t have the time to make it lengthy, then a 1 or 2 day simple clinic might be best.
-In fact, if you are working with girls in K-2nd, then 45-60 minutes per session is PLENTY.
+In fact, if you are working with kids in K-2nd, then 45-60 minutes per session is PLENTY.

 (By Tim Covey, Founder of Covey Sports)